 GDPR - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation);

 High-risk third country - countries or territories, where in the opinion of an international organization or an organization setting the standards in the field of AML/CTF, is no efficient system for the AML/CTF in place, including countries or territories which have been determined by the European Commission as having strategic deficiencies in the regimes for the prevention of money laundering and terrorist financing, posing significant threats to the financial system of the European Union;

-Investor – an individual or legal entity, who has passed registration on the Platform, has been identified and accepted by the Company and receives the Services – uses the possibility to lend the funds to the Borrowers;
+Investor – an individual or legal entity, who has passed registration on the Platform, has been identified and accepted by the Company and receives the Services – uses the possibility to lend the funds to the Project owners;

-Investment funds – Investor funds credited to the Company account for further investment to the Borrower’s development projects;
+Investment funds – Investor funds credited to the Company account for further investment to the Project owner’s development projects;

 Member state – a European Union and European Economic area state, including UK and Norway;

 PEP - Politically Exposed Person in the meaning of the Act ( 3), it’s family member and close associate;

 Platform – an electronic platform, placed on homepage www.fundaus.com, operated by the Company;

 Policy – this Anti-Money Laundering and Countering- Terrorism Financing Policy;

 Sanction lists –EU, ANO and OFAC list of persons, organizations and countries with high level of money laundering and terrorism financing risk and prohibited for cooperation fully or partly with the view to prevent the involvement in terrorism activity, or protect national security interests, international law and international peace and security;